Blog

 This year’s competition would not have been possible without all of our amazing sponsors.
 Their generous support allows us to make Student Robotics free to enter and help us continue in our mission to bring the excitement of engineering and the challenge of coding to young people through robotics.

 We’d also like to thank our volunteers, who make Student Robotics happen every year!
 Some have helped at the competition itself, while others have been in teams working throughout the year to organise the event.
-Our Competition Team designs, organises, and delivers Tech Days and the Competition weekend.
-Our Kit Team designs and supports the software and hardware our competitors use; the Infrastructure Team ensures that our website stays up and our internal teams can work collaboratively; the Fundraising Team ensures that we have the resources needed to run our events; and the Marketing Team makes sure our efforts are seen and heard by all.
+Numerous volunteers were involved with making the event what it was.
+From organising logistics and supporting the Kit, to fundraising and marketing - it takes a lot to make Student Robotics.
 A huge thank you to everyone who contributed to the success of this year’s competition.

 If you’re reading this and want to join us next year, sign up on our volunteering page.